-The novenas we’ll cover on subsequent pages, including those to St. Joseph, St. Therese, St. Anthony, St. Jude, St. Benedict, the Holy Spirit, the Holy Souls in Purgatory, Our Lady of Perpetual Help, St. Anne, St. Philomena, and the Novena of Grace, and the Surrender Novena, and the Novena to the Sacred Heart of Jesus are relatively simple.
+The novenas we’ll cover on subsequent pages, including those to St. Joseph, St. Therese, St. Anthony, St. Jude, St. Benedict, the Holy Spirit, the Holy Souls in Purgatory, Our Lady of Perpetual Help, St. Anne, St. Philomena, the Novena of Grace, and the Surrender Novena, and the Novena to the Sacred Heart of Jesus are relatively simple.
 There are others in prayer books and websites such as these that include specific prayers for each of the nine days.
 Keep in mind, though that these prayers don’t contain some magic formula for God to honor these requests automatically at the end of a nine day period!
 Still, they encourage in us the spirit of perseverance that we need in our prayer lives.

 Jesus extolled this virtue in Luke’s Gospel, saying “Ask and it shall be given to you, seek and you shall find” (Luke 11:9).
 He’s always listening to each of our prayers, whether or not He gives us the answer we desire, seeking to guide us in doing His will.